assembl/assembl/doc/backups.rst

 If you want this to be your new assembl instance, you have to shut down all supervisor processes in the usual directory.

-If there is a problem with the database restore on the new folder, youb light have to do `service postgresql restart` to shut down all processes if you ge the error stating that there are still other processes using the database.
+If there is a problem with the database restore on the new folder, you might have to do `service postgresql restart` to shut down all processes if you get the error stating that there are still other processes using the database.

 Since you changed the project path you will have to change the paths in the nginx configuration.
 Then you should restart nginx.